Paul, Weiss, Rifkind, Wharton & Garrison: Notable representations

 Paul, Weiss represents detainees held by the U.S. military at the Guantanamo Bay detention camp.
 A number of the detainees went on a hunger strike to protest alleged inhumane conditions.
 In response, prison authorities force-fed detainees.
 Paul, Weiss attorneys filed an emergency application demanding information about the condition of the detainees.
 In a ruling in October 2005, Judge Gladys Kessler of the United States District Court for the District of Columbia ordered the government to provide the detainees' lawyers with 24 hours' notice before initiating a force-feeding, and to provide lawyers with the detainees' medical records a week before force-feeding.

 Paul, Weiss advised the casino operating unit of Caesars Entertainment in its bankruptcy proceedings, taking over the role from O'Melveny & Myers in 2011.
 It later became known that Apollo Global Management, a private equity sponsor of Caesars, was also a Paul, Weiss client.
 Paul, Weiss was found to have a conflict of interest in the matter, although an investigation found no actual harm to Caesars or its creditors.

 Paul, Weiss represented the China Medical Technologies (CMED) Audit Committee in investigating an anonymous letter alleging possible illegal and fraudulent activities by management, prior to CMED being discovered to have been the subject of a $355 million fraud.

 Paul, Weiss issued the report in the Deflategate football inflation controversy in 2015.

 In 2016, Fox News hired the firm to conduct an internal investigation about Roger Ailes, leading to the end of Ailes' career.

 In 2022, Paul, Weiss was a founding member of the Legal Alliance for Reproductive Rights, a coalition of United States law firms offering free legal services to people seeking and providing abortions in the wake of Dobbs v.
 Jackson Women's Health Organization (2022), which overruled Roe v.
 Wade (1973).

 Other major clients that Paul, Weiss has represented in litigation include major financial industry companies such as Blackstone Group, Citibank and Goldman Sachs, as well as tech giants Google and Amazon.

 Pro bono

 In 2018, Paul, Weiss worked pro bono to try to find more than 400 parents who were separated from their families at the southern border of the United States and then deported.
 The work was part of the federal American Civil Liberties Union (ACLU) lawsuit, which was brought against the Trump administration over its family separation policy.
 The ACLU asked Paul, Weiss to head the committee that worked with three nonprofits to find the parents.
 By November, almost all of the 400 deported parents had been found.

+Despite rallying over 30 law firms to join its immigrant family reunification efforts, positioning itself "as a bulwark against Trump"; it was the first law firm to capitulate to Donald Trump's Executive Order in 2025, which other targeted law firms successfully challenged in the courts, instead negotiating a deal with the administration.